Narratives for Europe: Comics

 Osvald’s adventures continue in the nine stories below where our hero travels throughout Europe… Click on the pictures to read the comics.

-Comics artists biographies
+Comics artists biographies (in alphabetical order)

 Aneta Bendakova is an illustrator and graphic designer from the Czech Republic.
 She seeks her inspiration for drawings and stories in personal life, science-fiction and observations of the really tiny details around her.
 She participated in a travelling exhibition on the main train stations of Prague, Nürnberg, Cologne, The Hague and London.